fangli-DX3906/fangli-DX3906.github.io/_pages/Projectssss.md

 ### Thanks
 I want to extend my deepest thanks to my advisor, Dr. Marco Brianti, for introducing me to this field and providing generous guidance on the SVAR model identification and estimation.

+## Mini ML Projects Inventory

+This is a collection of mini machine learning projects.
+I hand-coded all the methods from scratch without using other packages (except for SVM, as it requires a quadratic solver).
+The codes were based on projects from the courses ELEG815 and CISC684.
+Data are available upon request.
+It contains several classifiers for handwritten digits and ham/spam text datasets, including perceptron, neural networks, SVM, and logistics.
+It also contains other methods, such as Kmeans and decision tree.

+You can find the code [here](https://github.com/fangli-DX3906/mini-ML-projects).